coreeng/knowledge-platform/acceptance-criteria/README.md

 The functional tests will then be containerized, allowing us to execute them as a Job in-cluster.
 After the job has run, we would have pushed some metrics to our pushgateway, depending on the success or failure of each step.

+At the moment, we use a `Makefile` to kick-start the acceptance criteria.

 See the [acceptance criteria for p2p-fast-feedback](p2p-fast-feedback) for working examples.